jexxa-projects/JexxaTutorials/ContractManagement/README.md

 In general, you should use an `IRepository` in following scenarios:

 *   You query the managed objects only be their unique key.
-*   In case you need more advanced query operations, the lifetime of the managed objects is short, so that the amount of managed objects is relatively small.
+*   In case you need more advanced query operations, the lifetime of the managed objects should be short, so that the amount of managed objects is relatively small.
+This allows you to read all data from the database.

 Especially the second case happens quite often in production systems, especially in batch systems.
 Here, it is quite common that software controlling a specific manufacturing unit requires only to know the batches that are currently processed.
 As soon as the processing step is finished, a corresponding